epandurski/swaptacular.github.io/overview.md

 network.
 Note that different network nodes (*accounting authorities, creditors agents, debtors agents*) can be operated by different organizations or individuals.
-Thus, very much like Internet, Swaptacular's network is decentralized by its nature.
+Thus, very much like Internet, **Swaptacular's network is decentralized by its nature**.

 Another important thing to note is that one *creditors agent* can connect *currency holders* to many different *accounting authorities*.
-The following diagram attempts to illustrate the connections that can exist between different types of nodes in a real-world network:
+The following diagram illustrates the connections that can exist between different types of nodes in a real-world network:

 <div class="message">
   <img src="/public/diagrams/swpt_complex_nework.svg" alt="Swaptacular Real-world Network">